Oklahoma City Comets: Oklahoma and Oklahoma City RedHawks (1998–2014)

-The franchise moved to the new Chickasaw Bricktown Ballpark in 1998, returned to the PCL, and renamed the team the Oklahoma RedHawks.
+The franchise moved to the new Chickasaw Bricktown Ballpark in 1998.
+In the same year, they returned to the PCL after the AA dissolved, and changed their name to the Oklahoma RedHawks.
 The team was renamed the RedHawks after the red-tailed hawk, a bird of prey commonly seen throughout Oklahoma.
-When announcing the new name, team officials noted the raptor's four-foot wingspan and migration patterns, which always return the bird to Oklahoma.
-A hawk is also part of the state's official song.
+When announcing the new name, team officials noted the raptor's four-foot wingspan and migration patterns that always return the bird to Oklahoma.
+They also noted that the state song mentions a hawk.

+Pitcher Dustin Nippert recorded the first RedHawks no-hitter on June 29, 2008, against the Omaha Royals at Johnny Rosenblatt Stadium in Omaha, Nebraska.
+The Redhawks won the seven-inning game, the first of a doubleheader, 2–0.
+Nippert walked two batters and struck out five in the first Oklahoma City professional baseball no-hitter since August 13, 1996, when Rick Helling recorded a perfect game for the 89ers.